cherishwsx/Soy-Sauce/README.md

 # Soy-Sauce

-This is my simple R package implementing Random Forest Algorithm collaborated with 2 other teammates.
+Here are the scripts for the Random Forest R package.